Säve Airport: Development

 Construction of the airport began in 1940, as a military airbase for Göta Wing (F 9), a wing of the Swedish Air Force.
 The airbase was closed down in 1969.
-The old civil airport at Torslanda (about 10 km south of Säve) was closed down in 1977, and scheduled flights moved to Landvetter Airport; general aviation activities were moved to Säve.
+The old civil airport at Torslanda (about 10 km south of Säve) was closed down in 1977, and scheduled flights moved to Landvetter Airport which Säve was one of few locations as potential replacement for Torslanda before construction of Landvetter began; general aviation activities were moved to Säve.
 In 1984 the runway was improved and extended, to allow larger business jets to operate.

 In 2001 the airport was renamed City Airport, and Ryanair started operating scheduled flights to London.
 Prior to the arrival of Ryanair in 2001, the airport had 9,000 passengers per year; 844,000 passengers flew from City Airport in 2008.

 In 2004 the Swedish Armed Forces entirely left the airport, when a helicopter squadron of the Swedish Marines was disbanded.
 A legacy of the military presence is a museum called Aeroseum, preserving various fighter jets and displaying military aircraft history.